 - Having nasal problems.
 If you have a structural defect in your airway, such as a deviated septum, or your nose is chronically congested, your risk of snoring is greater.

 Habitual snoring may be more than just a nuisance.
-Aside from disrupting a bed partner's sleep, if snoring is caused by obstructive sleep apnea, you may be at risk for other complications, including:
+Aside from disrupting a bed partner's sleep, if snoring is associated with OSA, you may be at risk for other complications, including:

 - Daytime sleepiness